-On the other hand, with regular laptops, screen sizes (and native settings) may vary, which means extra time and effort needs to be spent on getting presentation materials just right (or making graphics that have a responsive design that can shift as needed to fit the right aspect ratio).
+On the other hand, with regular laptops, screen sizes (and native settings) may vary—which often means extra time and effort needs to be spent on getting presentation materials just right or making graphics that have a responsive design that can shift as needed to fit the right aspect ratio.

-The Surface Go takes remote collaboration further than the average laptop by using an LTE Advanced network connection.
+The Surface Go takes remote collaboration a step further than the average laptop by using an LTE Advanced network connection.
 This allows companies to use cell phone data plans to have their Surface Go-using employees connect to the internet (and thus their Microsoft Teams collaboration tools) from anywhere they can get a cellular signal.